webability-go/xamboo/README.md

 - The external engines are how automatically compiled if the .so is not present.
 - The external components are how automatically compiled if the .so is not present.
 - The external applications (hosts plugins)  are how automatically compiled if the .so is not present.
-- Start() function added to the Component interface
+- Start() function added to the Component interface.
+- Reference manual modified to be compliant with code.
+- LICENCE file added.

 v1.4.6 - 2021-01-19
 -----------------------